VISZLE/viszle/README.md

 # viszle
-The Viszle.com Network is the largest online marketplace for discovering, buying and selling rural real estate.
+The Viszle.com Network is the largest online marketplace for discovering, buying and selling rural real lands.